 Dril-Quip is committed to taking all reasonable steps to ensure that slavery and human trafficking is not taking place in any part of our business or in our supply chains.
 This Statement is made pursuant to s.54 of the Modern Slavery Act 2015 (the “Act”) by Dril-Quip (Europe) Limited.

-As a leading manufacturer of drilling and production equipment for use by oil and gas companies in areas throughout the world, we place a high value on ethical practices and recognize that some areas pose higher risks for slavery and human trafficking.
-We have aftermarket and manufacturing facilities in Aberdeen, Scotland, and provide goods and services in the UK, Europe, Caspain, USA, Singapore, and Africa.
+As a leading manufacturer of highly engineered drilling and production equipment for onshore and offshore use by oil and gas and energy transition companies in areas throughout the world, we place a high value on ethical practices and recognize that some areas pose higher risks for slavery and human trafficking.
+We have aftermarket and manufacturing facilities in Aberdeen, Scotland, and provide goods and services in the UK, Europe, Caspian, USA, Latin America, Singapore and Africa.

-Our employment processes ensure that all employees are legally entitled to work in the country of employment and we have various safeguards in place to ensure employees are protected whilst in our employment.
+Our employment processes ensure that all employees are legally entitled to work in the UK and we have various safeguards in place to ensure employees are protected whilst in our employment.
 These include:-

 - Pre-employment checks;

 - Adherence to legislation in respect of the minimum wage and national living wage requirements;

 - Any overtime working for hourly employees is voluntary and recompensed;